Swipe for more Testimonial >>

 Employers with 50 or more full-time equivalent employees who sponsor a self-insured health plan must also do ACA reporting.
 The IRS uses this information to verify the employees’ and family members’ enrollment in minimum essential coverage to satisfy the individual shared responsibility provision.

-Employers do need to report COBRA coverage for ACA compliance, depending on the situation.
-An employer does not need to report an offer of COBRA continuation coverage to a former employee due to termination of employment in Part II of Form 1095-C.
+Employers do need to report continuing COBRA coverage for ACA, depending on the situation.
+An employer does not need to report an offer of continuing COBRA coverage made to a former employee due to termination of employment in Part II of Form 1095-C.

-For more information on what codes to use, see the IRS’ Reporting Offers of COBRA Continuation Coverage and Post-Employment Coverage.
+For more information on what codes to use when reporting continuing COBRA coverage for ACA, see the IRS’ Reporting Offers of COBRA Continuation Coverage and Post-Employment Coverage.

 To understand whether seasonal employees are included in ACA reporting, let’s first examine how they are defined.
 The IRS defines a seasonal employee as someone who performs labor or services on a seasonal basis.
 An example of a seasonal employee is a retail worker employed only during the holidays.